mignon-p/butterfly-hw/README.md

 The nightlight [plugs into a standard USB power adapter][10] (phone charger), which handles the AC-to-DC conversion.

-If you don't want to build your own, I am now
-[selling fully assembled butterflies][11].

 ## Bill of Materials

 * D1-D18 (qty 18) - 5mm through-hole NeoPixel.
 SparkFun part